CLANdrei/clandrei.github.io/README.md

 Hi!
 My full name is Chung Lok Andrew Ng, but I usually just go by Andrew unless I'm trying to avoid getting confused with an AI scientist.
 I am a third year PhD student at the University of Bonn working in geometric group theory.
 My current interests are group rings of infinite groups and groups acting on rooted trees.
-You can contact me at clan [at] math.uni-bonn.de
+You can contact me at clan [at] math.uni-bonn.de.

 **Preprints**

-1. Virtual First Betti Number of GGS Groups (2025) [arxiv](https://arxiv.org/abs/2505.23269)
+1. Cobordism, spin structures, and profinite completions (with Sam Hughes, 2026) [arxiv](https://arxiv.org/abs/2601.05706)
 2. Quasi-convex surface subgroups in some one-relator groups with torsion (2025) [arxiv](https://arxiv.org/abs/2510.01876)
-3. Cobordism, spin structures, and profinite completions (with Sam Hughes, 2026) [arxiv](https://arxiv.org/abs/2601.05706)
+3. Virtual First Betti Number of GGS Groups (2025) [arxiv](https://arxiv.org/abs/2505.23269)

 **Other Writing**
 Various extracurricular mathematics opportunities are available to students at the University of Cambridge, including competitions for exposition.
 My entries can be found below.
 I apologise in advance for any errors.